Notice of Pre-AIA or AIA Status

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have modified the interior surface of the skirt wall 18 (polymeric annular skirt portion) to have an annular bead 55 (retention collar) closing off the interior of the recessed portions and to have modified the first legs 36 (first extension sections) to have a thickness to fit within the recessed portions behind the annular bead 55 (retention collar), as taught by Trout, in order to ensure that the annular flap 32 (second portion) is restrained in the folded position.

-The combination results in the annular bead 55 (retention collar) being a plurality of retention collars with each extending between adjacent projections 20 and assisting in holding a respective one of the plurality of first legs 36 (first extension sections) in one of the recessed portions when the closure member 10 (closure) is in the closed position.
+The combination results in the annular bead 55 (retention collar) being a plurality of retention collars with each extending between adjacent projections 20 and assisting in holding a respective one of the plurality of first legs 36 (first extension sections) in one of the recessed portions when the closure member 10 (closure) is in the closed position, the annular bead 55 (retention collar) being a plurality of retention collars assisting in preventing and inhibiting unfolding when the closure member 10 (closure) in the closed position.

-Claim 17: The combination discloses wherein the plurality of first legs 36 (first extension sections) is at an angle of from 80 to about 100 degrees (see fig. 1).
+Claim 17: The combination discloses wherein the plurality of first legs 36 (first extension sections) are at an angle of from 80 to about 100 degrees (see fig. 1).

-Claim 18: The combination discloses wherein the plurality of uppermost ratchet teeth 40 (second extension sections) is at an angle of from 35 to about 60 degrees with some other structure.
+Claim 18: The combination discloses wherein the plurality of uppermost ratchet teeth 40 (second extension sections) are at an angle of from 35 to about 60 degrees with some other structure.

 Claim 19: The combination discloses wherein the plurality of first legs 36 (first extension sections) and the plurality of uppermost ratchet teeth 40 (second extension sections) form a “y” shape (see fig. 1).